🗺️

 🌿 Introduction: Why This Guide Exists

-Born and raised in New Hampshire, I grew up helping my dad take care of our family garden—hauling wheelbarrows, chopping wood, and learning how to work with care and persistence.
+I was born and raised in New Hampshire, and I grew up helping my dad take care of our family garden.
+That meant hauling wheelbarrows, chopping wood, and learning how to work with care and persistence.
 That foundation of grit, patience, and pride in progress stayed with me as I started building companies from scratch.

 I’ve founded three businesses here: